How to turn website traffic into leads

 Once again, the secret is in the balancing of two extremes.

-Alice gave us 5 ways to turn website traffic into leads:
+Alice gave us 5 ways to turn website traffic into targeted leads:

 One of the main benefits of using your website for lead generation is the home-field advantage.
 You can measure the success of website links and find out where people are dropping off.
 Data driven marketing will improve your results over time.